 See our ACNE, ROSACEA, or COMBINATION tab above.

 Poison ivy rash is caused by an allergic reaction to an oily resin called urushiol (u-ROO-she-ol).
 This oily resin is in the leaves, stems and roots of poison ivy, poison oak and poison sumac.
-Wash your skin right away if you come into contact with this oil, unless you know you’re not sensitive to it.
-Certain anti-histamine and soothing herbs, as well as detoxifying clay applications, can help to mitigate the allergic reaction and draw out the resinous deposits.
+Wash your skin right away if you come into contact with this oil.
+Anti-histamines, soothing herbs, and detoxifying clay applications can help deter the allergic reaction and draw out the resinous deposits.

 Psoriasis